 You could set up a general “baby fund” to defray expenses.

 Under most insurance plans, you have a window of time (often 30 days) to add your baby to your policy.
 As if early-morning feedings and generalized baby haze weren’t enough, try adding a calendar reminder to your schedule before you give birth so you don’t forget once you’re in the thick of it.

-If you don’t have insurance, be proactive and explore options as soon as possible.
+If you don’t have insurance (or don't have workplace-sponsored insurance), be proactive and explore options as soon as possible.
 Medicaid income caps vary from state to state, with pregnancy counting as a “medical need” that may have unique income requirements.

 Your doctor, too, may have options; some doctors’ offices offer prepaid or discounted plans for those paying in cash.
 Working with a midwife, as opposed to an obstetrician, might also cut down on costs.

 Regardless of your health insurance coverage, now may be a smart time to make sure you have all your financial to-dos squared away.
 If you don’t yet have life insurance, consider whether purchasing an individual policy could help protect your family and provide peace of mind.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.

 Fabric Instant offers accidental death insurance in minutes.